Estebanpacheco18/Estebanpacheco18/README.md

 <h2 align="left">Hi 👋!
-My name is Esteban and I'm  from Peru, I'm new to programming, learning.</h2>
+My name is Esteban and I'm  from Peru, I keep learning new things .</h2>

 ###